About the WaWa Project

 About the Problem

-To combat this destructive cycle and the erroneous stereotype, the vision for the WaWa Project was born after a thorough review of existing literature, interviews with healthcare providers, organizations advocating for PWDs, educators, government officials, and direct observations made from speaking with individuals living with physical disabilities in Ghana’s capital, Accra.
+To combat this cycle and stereotype, the vision for the WaWa Project was born after a review of existing literature, interviews with healthcare providers, organizations advocating for PWDs, educators, government officials, and direct observations made from speaking with individuals living with physical disabilities in Ghana’s capital, Accra.
 The WaWa Project is dedicated to empowering people with disabilities through the facilitation of education and life skills training, with the goal of building inclusive and self-sustaining communities.

 In a country of approximately 22 million, the World Health Organization estimates the disability rate in Ghana to be between 7-10 percent, or about 1.55 – 2.2 million people.